 - helping maintain computers

 Most ICT test analysts are likely to be graduates who support the technical development and smooth running of new computer systems.
 This might be the development of an electronic patient record system.
 They will analyse a problem with a computer system, diagnose the problem and solve it.

-System developers work on the IT development programmes such as linking systems in community health services with those in hospitals by computer.
+System developers work on the IT development programmes such as linking GP practices with hospitals by computer.
 These systems help patients book hospital appointments from their GP surgery.
 They work closely with health professionals to ensure technical solutions improve ways of working and patient care.